TALENT COMMUNITIES: EBF connects partners to diverse communities of talent through a variety of channels

 - Exposure to myriad resources and leaders in the field

-- EBF Candidate Finder: A dynamic, electronic database, of the EBF graduating seniors participating in the Hiring Program (year-round, individualized, career-coaching initiative for college seniors), designed to help EBF partner companies source and identify talented candidates for open entry-level positions
+- EBF Candidate Databases: Dynamic, electronic databases of the EBF graduating seniors & alumni community, designed to help EBF partner companies source and identify talented candidates for open positions

 - EBF Communications: Highlight your company as an exciting career destination with EBF’s national talent pool through various strategies, including targeted email blasts, social media promotions, and newsletter spotlights.